studicon-ismael/laravel-social-auth-1/README.md

 ##### Customize for your project

 ###### Custom User Model
-User model we takes from the  config('auth.users.model');
+User model we takes from the config('social-auth.models.user');

 ###### User Fields Mapping
 SocialAuthenticatable interface contains method ```mapSocialData``` for mapping social fields for user model